Nicolasbcrrl/h1_First_Steps/README.md

 In this level I used the command **"ls -a"** to display all files and directories.
 Then I used the command **"cd"** to go to the directory **"inhere"**.
 Finally, I opened the file **"hidden "** with the command **"cat"**

      $ cat .hidden

+## Level 4 -> 5
+This level required a bit more reflexion and research to find the password.
+To solve this level I first used the following command to access the **"inhere"** directory.

+    $ cd inhere/

+Arrived in the right directory I had to find the only file readable for a human.
+So I had to find a file being of type **"ASCII text"**.
+For that I used the command **"file"** which allows to determine the type of the file which one transmits to him.
+Moreover, to save time and avoid making one file after the other, I used this command :

+    $ file ./-file*

+With this command we want the type of all files located in the directory starting with **"-file"**.
+Then, when we have found the appropriate file we just have to do the command below to find the password.

+    $ cd <-file0 # I don't want to spoil ^_^

 # Sources
 [https://overthewire.org/](https://overthewire.org/wargames/bandit/)